strohs/aws-cda-notes/study-notes.md

 * Exam may present you with scenario questions and ask you to choose the best option from among the 4 gateway types

-### Snowball
+## Snowball
-A physical data transfer device, for transporting data to Amazon, so they can store it AWS.
+* A physical data transfer device, for transporting data to Amazon, so they can store it AWS.
 It looks like a cube style PC case with handles on the top.
-Snowball can import data to/from S3
+* Snowball can import data to/from S3

 * Replacement for Amazon's *import/export* service
     * customers would send in (mail) all manner of hard-drives and tapes for amazon to backup for them
     * all the different types of hardware was a nightmare for Amazon to manage

-* 3 Types of Snowballs offered:
+* (E) 3 Types of Snowballs offered:
     * Snowball
         * just onboard storage
     * Snowball Edge